martehvi/codepub-container-workshop/03-load-balancer/README.md

 </details>

 Now you have managed to setup the frontend to make use of both of the containerized backends.
 Up until this point we have containerized three apllications that all are exposed to your host computer through the port mappings you defined in your compose file.
 This setup is all well and good for development for hosting your setup locally.
-But in some cases some applications reequire higher security with least privilege principle when it comes to access.
+But in some cases some applications require higher security with least privilege principle when it comes to access.

 So, what if you did not want to expose your applications to your host computer but rather make them run seamlessly together and communicate within the multi-container orhcestration?